You are here:

 Chris is a Year 6 teacher at Laburnum PS in Victoria, who used PlayWorlds to teach maths in a new way.

 Would you like to build your own understandings and knowledge of Conceptual PlayWorlds?
-Sign up to our free online PD for early childhood educators and teachers.
+We offer online or in-person professional development sessions for schools and early childhood education and care services.